 Thank you for all your questions about accommodation as it helps us to understand what important information you are trying to find out.
 We're continually updating our website so that you can find the answers that you need.

 Applications are now open if you've chosen the University of Sheffield as your firm choice.
 You will receive an email from the Admissions team, once you have accepted your place of study, and then you will be invited via email to book your accommodation online.

 If you have created your MUSE account, click here to access the accommodation portal.
 After the University has issued your offer, please be patient as we will respond as soon as we can.

 An email will be sent from firstname.lastname@example.org containing your username and inviting you to activate your account.

 You can find more about this here - please be aware that it can take up to 48 hours before you will be able to access the accommodation portal after activating your MUSE account.

 Please do also bear in mind that if you are waiting to be released from another university back onto the UCAS system - this could incur further delays, which are out of our control.

-Self-selection is the process where you can choose your own building, flat and room if you apply by the deadline in 2021 (usually around the end of April).
+Self-selection is the process where you can choose your own building, flat and room if you apply by 12 May 2021.
 The self-selection process allows you to leave a personal bio about yourself, which other students can then see when they click in that particular flat.
 Self-selection is particularly helpful when deciding which flat you would like to live with other like-minded individuals.
 After this, we will ask you to let us know which accommodation you would prefer (this is what we call preferences), and we’ll look to allocate you to a room as close to your preferences as we can - subject to availability.